-If you feel like alcohol plays a part in almost everything these days, you’re not alone.
+It can seem like alcohol plays a part in almost everything these days.
 Hanging out with friends, going to concerts, or even grabbing a bite to eat can all end up involving drinking—even when it wasn’t part of the original plan.

 Because alcohol is so prevalent, it can sometimes be hard to imagine how you’ll spend your free time without it.
 How can you find new hobbies when you’re trying to cut back on alcohol?
 What do sober people do for fun?